solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/README.md

 6. When you are ready to start a quickstart, open the starting python file by double clicking on the file.
 This will ensure that the current working directory for the quickstart will be same as the directory of the starting python file.

-7. In VS code, when you first open the starting python file for a lab, use Select Interpreter command from the Command Palette (⇧⌘P) and select the azure_automl as your interpreter.
+7. In VS code, when you first open the starting python file for a quickstart, use Select Interpreter command from the Command Palette (⇧⌘P) and select the azure_automl as your interpreter.

 ## Open the starting Python file